 Now Fuchsberger is making her fantasy a reality, and Concordia is paving the way for her financially.
 Fuchsberger is one of three students to receive the inaugural Lutheran City Educator Scholarship, awarded to highly qualified applicants who are graduates of the Milwaukee Lutheran High School Urban Education Academy and who designate at the time of application as Lutheran education majors at Concordia University Wisconsin or Ann Arbor.

 The Lutheran City Educator Scholarship provides full tuition, minus room and board, for up to three undergraduates each year who meet the qualifications.
-The scholarship is renewable for four years if the student maintains a 3.0 GPA or higher and remains designated as a Lutheran education major.
+Open to all Lutheran high school graduates, the scholarship is renewable for four years if the student maintains a 3.0 GPA or higher and remains designated as a Lutheran education major.

 In addition to Fuchsberger, Milwaukee Lutheran High School graduates Katherine Scheuer and Ku Mo received the full-ride scholarship.
 Mo says she has a passion for early childhood education, while Scheuer says she hopes to one day teach in a Lutheran urban high school setting.